The Financial Technology Law Review: Spain

 Absent other applicable rules, the natural person who creates the invention (i.e., the inventor) is the owner.

-- if the invention is a result of his or her work for a company, pursuant to the terms of his or her employment agreement or to the instructions received from the company, then the owner of the rights to the invention will be the company; and
+- if the invention is a result of his or her work for an employer, pursuant to the terms of his or her employment agreement or to the instructions received from his or her employer, the employer owns the rights to the invention; and

-- if the invention is a result of his or her independent work but relevant knowledge obtained from a company or the company's facilities was used, then the company can claim ownership rights to the invention or a right to use the invention, subject to the payment of fair compensation.
+- if the invention is a result of his or her independent work but he or she benefited from knowledge obtained from his or her employer or used its facilities, the employer may be deemed to own the invention or have rights to use it, in exchange for fair compensation.

 The rule in connection with works is that the original owner of the rights to the work is the author or co-authors (or, in very specific and limited cases, an individual or a legal private or public entity who leads and coordinates personal contributions and publishes the result under its own name – usually in the case of software).
 The general rule is that the author is the owner of all moral and exploitation rights to the work.
 However, some specific legal presumptions as well as some important exceptions exist: